 We are dyers, working primarily in indigo.
-We’re a small two-man operation—all design and execution are done by R. Nemo Hill and Julio M. Perea in our studio on Long Island.
+We’re a small two-man operation—all design and execution are done by R. Nemo Hill and Julio M. Perea in our studio in the Catskill Mountains of New York.
 As a palette, we use an unusually wide array of all-natural fibers—both knit and woven—including linen, cotton, wool, bamboo, cashmere, and a variety of raw and refined silks.
 Combining the tools of traditional Shibori in non-traditional ways with other techniques including color resist and an elaborate system of over-dyeing, we create unique wearable art from luxuriously comfortable fabrics that delight both hand and eye.

 From time to time you may see items less "wearable" here as well.
 As a result of our collaboration with Jude Hill of Spirit Cloth, on the Threadcrumbs shop, we have begun to dye components for quilters as well: fragments, elements, puzzle pieces, raw materials, etc. The one common thread is indigo.